 One of the Art Cities, Florence is arguably the greatest storehouse of European Renaissance art in the world.
 This is a city where it’s unremarkable for you to wander into a small church to find a piece by Michelangelo tucked behind an altar.
 Even the buildings themselves are works of art, often designed by the era’s masters.

-You’ll find the greatest collection of their paintings at the Galleria degli Uffizi, including Botticelli’s The Birth of Venus and Michelangelo’s Doni Tondo (The Holy Family).
-Though you’ve probably seen these works hundreds of times, reproduced on magnets, tote bags and calendars, it’s a very different experience to see them in person.
-Up close, you can get a new appreciation for the confident brushwork and glowing, transparent pigments that make these some of the greatest artworks in Western history.
+You’ll find the most incredible collection of their paintings at the Galleria degli Uffizi, including Botticelli’s The Birth of Venus and Michelangelo’s Doni Tondo (The Holy Family).
+Though you’ve probably seen these works hundreds of times, reproduced on magnets, tote bags, and calendars, it’s a very different experience to see them in person.
+Up close, you can get a new appreciation for the confident brushwork and glowing, transparent pigments that make these some of the most significant artworks in Western history.

 Housed in a 16th-century palazzo, the sprawling museum is so packed with both art and other visitors that it can be overwhelming.
 A private guide can steer you around the omnipresent crowds and provide some context for the vast array of art that you’ll see.
 If you need a break, we suggest venturing upstairs to the rooftop cafe for some fresh air.
 These terraced hanging gardens were created by the Medici clan, who staged musical performances here.